Medicine Psychiatry Residency

-- Our Psychiatry department is now part of a greater Neuroscience Institute, a collaborative approach with the Neurology and Neurosurgery departments.
+- Our psychiatry department is now part of the greater Neuroscience Institute, a collaborative approach with the neurology and neurosurgery departments.

 - All upper level faculty are readily accessible according to the residents.
 They are open to feedback and very responsive to it.